IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/ex1.2-using-action-sequences/sequences.md

 🎉As you can see, using sequences is a great way to develop re-usable action components that can be joined together into "high-order" actions to create serverless applications. 🎉
 {% endhint %}

+{% hint style="info" %}
+Using IBM Cloud Functions, **you can actually create Sequences from actions written in different programming languages!**  For example you could create a sequence from actions written in JavaScript with Python or Java!
+{% endhint %}

 ## Handling errors

 What if you want to stop processing functions in a sequence?
 This might be due to an application error or because the pre-conditions to continue processing have not been met.
 In the authentication example above, we only want to proceed if the authentication check passes.